apache/pulsar-site/docs/client-libraries-tableviews.md

 <TabItem value="Java">

   The following is an example of how to configure a TableView.

   ```java
     TableView<String> tv = client.newTableViewBuilder(Schema.STRING)
     .topic("my-tableview")
     .create()
   ```

-  You can use the available parameters in the `loadConf` configuration or related [API](/api/client/2.10.0-SNAPSHOT/org/apache/pulsar/client/api/TableViewBuilder.html) to customize your TableView.
+You can use the available parameters in the `loadConf` configuration or the API [`TableViewBuilder`](/api/client/@pulsar:version_number@/org/apache/pulsar/client/api/TableViewBuilder.html) to customize your TableView.

   | Name | Type| Required? |  <div>Description</div> | Default
   |---|---|---|---|---